Itelmen language

 Itelmen (Itənmən) or Western Itelmen, formerly known as Western Kamchadal, is a language of the Chukotko-Kamchatkan family spoken on the western coast of the Kamchatka Peninsula.
 Fewer than a hundred native speakers, mostly elderly, in a few settlements in the southwest of Koryak Autonomous Okrug, remained in 1993.
-The 2002 Census counted 3,180 ethnic Itelmens, virtually all of whom are now monolingual in Russian.
+The 2021 Census counted 2,596 ethnic Itelmens, virtually all of whom are now monolingual in Russian.
 However, there are attempts to revive the language, and it is being taught in a number of schools in the region.

 (Western) Itelmen is the only surviving Kamchatkan language.
-It has two dialects, Sedanka and Xajrjuzovo (Ukä).
+It has two dialects, the Southern dialect of Khayryuzovo and the Northern dialect of Sedanka.